Codezerker/Truffaut/README.md

 # Truffaut

-A humble tool to help you presenting ideas by writing Swift.
+A humble tool to help you presenting ideas by writing Swift

 ## Requirements

 - **macOS 10.13**, could also work on earlier versions as long as Xcode 9 works
-- **Xcode 9**, the embeded `swiftc` will be used to interpret the slides manifest file
+- **Xcode 9**, the embedded `swiftc` will be used to interpret the slides manifest file
-- ruby gem [**rouge**](https://github.com/jneen/rouge), this gem will be used to provide syntax highlighting for source code blocks
+- Ruby gem [**rouge**](https://github.com/jneen/rouge), this gem will be used to provide syntax highlighting for source code blocks

 ## Usage

-First, create a Swift file:
+Create a Swift file:

 ```sh
 $ touch slides.swift